caderek/benny/README.md

 ## Code reuse

-You may wonder why I chose functions over chainable methods - it allows you to better reuse your code, while keeping the API minimal and instead leveraging the language itself.
+You may wonder why I chose functions over chainable methods - it allows you to better reuse your code while keeping the API minimal and instead leveraging the language itself.

 ### Reusing benchmark options